PoisotLab/MS_befwm_softwarenote/ms.md

 (`population_biomass`).

 The number of remaining species (`species_richness`) is measured as the number of species whose biomass is larger than an arbitrary threshold.
-Since `befwm` uses robust adaptive numerical integrators (such as ODE45 and ODE78) the threshold default value is $\epsilon$, *i.e.* the upper bound of the relative error due to rounding in floating point arithmetic.
+Since `BioEnergeticFoodWebs` uses robust adaptive numerical integrators (such as ODE45 and ODE78) the threshold default value is $\epsilon$, *i.e.* the upper bound of the relative error due to rounding in floating point arithmetic.
 In short, species are